carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 .mode column
 .header on

 -- normally we'd want to select * here.
 But considering how many columns our dataset outputs, it makes for really awful output.
-Instad, we'll take the columns we care about instead.
+Instead, we'll take the columns we care about instead.

 SELECT SA1_7DIGITCODE_2016, Tot_P_M, Tot_P_F, Tot_P_P
   FROM census